mlabs-haskell/doc-drive-cardano-components/README.md

 # Cardano Components Documentation

 Welcome to our collection of walkthroughs and explainers of the Cardano API and related components!
-This body of work, while not comprehensive, is intended as a quick-and-easy overview of Cardano blockchain essentials for new developers.
+This body of work, while not comprehensive, is intended as a quick-and-easy overview of the Cardano blockchain essentials to benefit new developers.

 Moreover, these documents are part of [MLabs'](https://www.mlabs-digital.com/) Developer Documentation Drive project.
 This project was generously supported and funded by the Cardano community through [Project Catalyst](https://projectcatalyst.io/), and its original Fund9 grant proposal can be viewed [here](https://cardano.ideascale.com/c/idea/64396).
 The documentation of several other ecosystem projects was also improved as part of this initiative, in particular: